Scarlet Rivera

-Donna Shea, better known as Scarlet Rivera is an American violinist.
+Scarlet Rivera (legally Donna Eyre, born Donna Shea) is an American violinist.
 She is best known for her work with Bob Dylan, in particular on his 1976 album Desire and as part of the Rolling Thunder Revue.

 Life and career

 Born Donna Shea in Joliet, Illinois, Rivera was privately trained in classical violin and studied at the Mannes School of Music.

 Bob Dylan is said to have discovered Rivera in New York City before the rehearsal for his 1975 Rolling Thunder Revue tour.
 While being driven in his limousine around Greenwich Village, Dylan spotted Rivera walking with her violin case.
-Dylan stopped to converse with Rivera and invited her to his rehearsal studio where she spent the afternoon playing along with several of his new songs.
+Dylan stopped to talk with Rivera and invited her to his rehearsal studio, where she spent the afternoon playing along with several of his new songs.
 "If I had crossed the street seconds earlier," said Rivera in 2012, "it never would have happened."
 After a session with her, Dylan invited Rivera to play on the Rolling Thunder Revue tour.
-She played an important role in Dylan's studio album Desire.
+She played an important role on Dylan's studio album Desire.

 In 1977, Rivera released her self-titled debut LP for Warner Bros.
 Records.
-According to Village Voice critic Robert Christgau, the album was regarded by some as "the worst record of the year".
 Lindsay Planer from AllMusic praises the album, saying that Rivera "has consistently found specific and viable places for the violin in rock".

 Rivera has recorded multiple albums as a composer in numerous styles, instrumental, new-age, Celtic and world music.
 She has performed in the US, Europe and Japan with her Celtic group.
 Rivera was a soloist with the Duke Ellington Orchestra at Carnegie Hall, the Kennedy Center, and the Carnival of Venice.

-She has also appeared on albums by Tracy Chapman, (Crossroads), Keb Mo', (The Door), Dee Dee Bridgewater (Just Family), David Johansen, (David Johansen), and Indigo Girls.
+She has also appeared on albums by Tracy Chapman (Crossroads), Keb Mo' (The Door), Dee Dee Bridgewater (Just Family), David Johansen (David Johansen), and Indigo Girls.